lvzhaoyang/DeeperInverseCompositionalAlgorithm/README.md

 **Results:** The evaluation results will be generated automatically in both '.pkl' and '*.csv' in the folder 'test_results/'.

-**Run a baseline:** We provide a vanilla Lucas-Kanade method minizing the photometric error without any learnable module.
+**Run a baseline:** This implementation can be simplified to a vanilla Lucas-Kanade method minizing the photometric error without any learnable module.
 Note that it is **not** the [RGBD VO baseline][9] we report in the paper.
-It may not the optimal Lucas-Kanade baseline you want to compared with since we use the same stopping criterion, Gauss-Newton solver within the same framework as our learned model, which does not contain extra bells and whistles.
+It may not be the optimal Lucas-Kanade baseline you want to compared with since we use the same stopping criterion, Gauss-Newton solver within the same framework as our learned model.
+There is no extra bells and whistles, but it may provide a baseline for you to explore the algorithm in various directions.

 ``` bash!
 python evaluate.py --dataset TUM_RGBD \